nguse/opentofu-oci-immich/README.md

 This will have some cost associated with it.
 The data volume attached to the OCI instance, for example, will be above the free tier.
 Also some minor cost for backups in S3/Glacier

+# Notes

+This is a work-in-progress!

+Your current external ipv4 address is allowed to ssh to the instance in OCI.
+If your address changes, re-apply to update it before sshing to it.

+## TODO

+- Backups
+- Safe instance rotation (stop the services)

 # Setup